-A C-Corporation may be a great choice if you're doing business as a trader.
+A C-Corporation may be a great choice under certain conditions.
 Since a corporation is a legal entity in its own right, with the right to sue and be sued, and the right to enter into contractual agreements, it, like any other "individual," pays its own taxes.